How significant is the reported recapture of the first Ukrainian villages?

 How significant is the reported recapture of the first Ukrainian villages from Russia?

-Resistance appears to have won back Storozheve, Blahodatne, Neskuchne and Makarivka in Donetsk
+Resistance appears to have won back four small towns in Donetsk and three in Zaporizhzhia in first skirmishes of counteroffensive

 Related: Soviet-era dam destroyed near Zaporizhzhia nuclear plant